-In addition to the upper story being hotter or colder than the rest of the house, another problem in multi-floor homes is when the upstairs is more humid than the first floor.
+In addition to the upper story being hotter or colder than the rest of the house, another problem in multi-floor homes is when the upper floors are more humid than downstairs.

-A typical reason for excess upper floor humidity is inadequate ventilation on the upper floor, which can result in greater humidity levels.
-As is often the case with temperature differences between floors, inadequate insulation or sealing in the attic or walls may permit warm, humid air from outdoors infiltrate the upstairs rooms.
-In addition, if there are any leaks or plumbing concerns on the upper floor, that can also create extra moisture in that section of a home.
+A common cause for excess upper floor humidity is weak ventilation on the upper floor, which can produce greater humidity levels.
+As is often the case with temperature differences between floors, poor insulation or sealing in the attic or walls may permit warm, humid air from outside the house infiltrate the upstairs rooms.
+In addition, if there are any leaks or plumbing concerns on the upper floor, that can also cause excessive moisture in that level of a home.

-To correct humidity problems, homeowners can add more ventilation by installing fans or opening windows to promote airflow.
-Proper insulation in the attic and better sealing the attic and walls can help stop external moisture from entering the upstairs.
+To deal with humidity problems, homeowners can add more ventilation by getting fans or opening windows to promote airflow.
+Adding more insulation in the attic and better sealing the attic and walls can help protect against external moisture from entering the upstairs.
 Locating and repairing any leaks or plumbing issues is also critical.

-Depending on the levels of moisture found in the home, a whole-home dehumidifier could be another worthwhile tool to control humidity in your home.
+Depending on the levels of moisture found in the home, a whole-home dehumidifier could be another helpful tool to manage humidity on the upper and lower floors.